Computer Science (Human Computer Interaction) (3 Years) [BSc]

 Intellectual skills: How to formulate hypotheses to investigate social inequality with linear and regression models.
 How to decide which variables to include on a substantive basis.

-Practical skills: How to fit linear regression models in standard statistical software such as SPSS or R (with a menu interface).
+Practical skills: How to fit linear regression models in SPSS.

 Transferable skills and personal qualities: Ability to formulate and run linear and logistic regression models for other substantive problems.
-Ability to use statistical software such as SPSS and R (with a menu interface).
+Ability to use SPSS.

 Assessment Further Information